 Wild Goose Publications is the publishing division of the Iona Community.
-They produce a range of publications which reflect the concerns of the Iona Community, including liturgy resources and the materials devised by the Wild Goose Resource Group.
-They share the same offices with WGRG in Glasgow.
+They produce a range of publications which reflect the concerns of the Iona Community, including song and liturgy resources and materials devised by the Wild Goose Resource Group.
+Wild Goose Publications website.

 The Wild Goose Collective are a moving and changing feast.
 They have been gathered to record WGRG songs since 2004.
 They are also a bunch of reprobate friends, associates and former members of the Wild Goose Worship Group.

 The Wild Goose Worship Group (WGWG) was a group of 18 people living in Glasgow, now cheerfully disbanded, who met each week to learn new songs, develop workshops and devise worship.
 They have made a number of recordings of Resource Group material and songs from the world church.

 You may also have come across Holy City, which was a WGRG-enabled ecumenical adult event in Glasgow.
 It took place monthly, and consisted of workshops and worship planned by WGRG and an assortment of Glaswegian citizens, and was the primary event where WGRG innovation in liturgy took place… i.e. contrary to popular opinion, such work occurs primarily in Glasgow and not on Iona.

 weeWONDERBOX is the current series of face-to-face events, that mainly take place in central Glasgow, and is a collaboration between the Iona Community’s Programme team and the Wild Goose Resource Group.
 More info…